The Apprentice television show – a battle between contestants’ wit, flair and business acumen.

 3. Help social entrepreneurs and social enterprises, the change-makers in British business, use the media to tell their stories to the general public

-We’re kicking off the campaign with an open letter to BBC One’s Acting Controller, Charlotte Moore.
-It explains our position, and the need to recognise the social entrepreneurs using their business talent to help people and the planet in the BBC's television programming.
+The campaign launched with an open letter to BBC One’s Acting Controller, Charlotte Moore.
+It explainedour position, and the need to recognise the social entrepreneurs using their business talent to help people and the planet in the BBC's television programming.

 By signing the petition, you agree to support the campaign's key objectives and supporting media materials.
 Your details will be used to contact you in regards to The Social Apprentice campaign activity only.
 Your details will not be forwarded to any third parties.